 *excerpts taken from ThoughtCo.
 “The Sexy, Hip Shaking, Mambo Dance” Feb.
 25, 2019

-Where Did Mambo Originate?
+Where Did Mambo Music Originate?

 Originating from Cuba in the 1930s, The Mambo Dance is enjoyed throughout the world at both the social and competitive dance levels.
 The mambo is a favorite of ballroom audiences because of its high energy level and infectious rhythms.
 The Mambo dance originated as a mixture of Afro-Caribbean and Latin American cultures.
 The word “mambo” denotes an African origin, particularly from the Congo region.
 The mambo is believed to have been named after the voodoo priests who thought they could send dancers into hypnotic states.
 Initially condemned by churches and restricted by authorities in some countries, with time the mambo gained popularity and became the favorite dance style that it is today.